-Every two years an LTS release is made, and Ubuntu 18.04 is the first since 2016.
-Long Term Support releases have five years of support from Ubuntu’s developers, Canonical.
+This is an important version of Linux OS.
+Every two years a Long Term Support (LTS) release is issued, with five years of support from Canonical.
 This means you can use Ubuntu 18.04 LTS with support until 2023.

 1. Security Enhancements

-First and foremost, you should upgrade your current Ubuntu version regularly in order to benefit from the latest security patches.
-These might be for the operating system, drivers, or even (in the case of the Meltdown and Spectre bugs) the underlying hardware.
+Primarily, you should upgrade your current Ubuntu version regularly in order to benefit from the latest security patches.
+These might be for the operating system, drivers, or even (in the case of the Meltdown and Spectre bugs ) the underlying hardware.

 2. GNOME Arrives on the LTS Release